|

 x1 and

-this maximum throughput capacity value is reached, the throughput per unit
+throughput capacity value is reached, the throughput per unit time becomes

-flexibility.
-This flexibility is achieved by using these functions as
+This flexibility is achieved by using these functions as building blocks for

 Example:

-use a simple example to illustrate the use of BlockSim 7 to model
+We will use a simple example to illustrate the use of BlockSim 7 to

-machine follows a Weibull distribution with β = 1.55
+A production machine follows a Weibull distribution with β = 1.55 and

 t <= 5)